Step 1: Place an Audience Tag on Your Website

 Once you have created an audience and users have been added to it, you can create your retargeting campaign.
 For best results we recommend waiting until you have minimum 1,000 users in your list(s).

-- On the Campaigns page, click New, and choose Desktop > Retargeting Campaign.
+- On the Campaigns view, click New Campaign, and choose Desktop > Retargeting Campaign.

 By default, users will be targeted immediately.
 If you don’t want to start targeting users immediately, you'll need to use Advanced Targeting Mode.